GenieMcB/My-website/README.md

 # My First Website
-This project is a website about me, my skills, and the projects I am buiklding
+This project is a website about me, my skills, and the projects I am building.